gwen-interpreter/gwen/doc/START.md

 ### Testing the interpreter

-To complete the development work, we will implement the following test class to exercise the evaluation of all the feature files we have written (that
+To complete the development work, we will implement the following test class to exercise the evaluation of all the feature files we have written.
-is: all files in the src/main/resources/gwen/sample directory).
 In this test we will also specify that we want the HTML evaluation reports to be generated in the target/report directory.

-Create the following _MathInterpreterTest_ class in the _gwen.sample_ package in the _src/test/scala_ folder:
+Create the following _MathInterpreterTest_ class in the _gwen.sample.math_ package in the _test_ source folder:

 _MathInterpreterTest.scala_
 ```
-package gwen.sample
+package gwen.sample.math

 import gwen.dsl.Failed
 import gwen.dsl.Passed